 Have been reading your nice site on Bermuda.
 I was stationed with the 1934th AACS Squadron at Kindley from May, 1960 until May, 1962.
 Lived in the barracks across from the commissary.
 I was a radio operator on the base, providing support for military and commercial aircraft inbound and outbound.
 Had many good times there, on the beaches, at the hotels, etc. Lots of great memories.
 My wife and I went back to Bermuda for vacation in 1978 and stayed in St. George at the Holiday Inn there.
 I understand it was damaged badly later in a hurricane.
 We had a wonderful time.
 An employee of the hotel made arrangements for us to have a riding tour of the base with another couple.
 It was a U.S. Navy base by that time.
 Have been looking for people that were there at the same time, without much success though.
 It's been too many years I guess.
 Thanks.
 Peter Balk, 1270 Lavender Street, Monroe, Michigan 48162, USA.
 2 September 2004.

-Editor's note: Can any reader help?
-I wrote saying I thought the USAF in USA was his best operation as all USAF local records were transferred from Bermuda to USA in 1970 when the local US military bases switched from USAF to USN.
+Can any reader help?
+All USAF local records were transferred from Bermuda to USA in 1970 when the local US military bases switched from USAF to USN.

 Congratulations!
 Your Bermuda Online web files are very informative and interesting.
 My spouse and I plan to visit Bermuda in the near future.
 As French nationals, will we need a visa to enter the country?
 We are currently residing in UK - Birmingham.
 Is there an embassy or consulate that we can contact to establish the visas if necessary?
 Yours sincerely, Heather D. Finn-David, Birmingham, UK.
 26 August 2004.